-The shutter can be opened or closed manually by selecting / deselecting Shutter Open check box.
+The shutter can be opened or closed manually by selecting / deselecting coloured circle.

-The filter wheel has ten positions, each represented in the dialogue by a coloured circle.
 If you move the mouse cursor over one of the positions, the name and appropriate value (e.g. wavelength) of that position is displayed in a popup.
 A left click on one of the positions will move the filter wheel to that position.
 The name and assigned value of the current position is displayed at the centre of the wheel dialogue.